 Our Analysis and Test Results

 We eventually settled on the idea that the Brooks LSD is more of an emergency shelter type jacket than it is a running specific piece.
 It has no ventilation and rather thick nylon, making it a very humid experience even on very cold days such as in the above picture.
-If you're looking for an all around use jacket that you can wear all day, check out the Outdoor Research Boost or the Arc'teryx Incendo.
+If you're looking for an all around use jacket that you can wear all day, check out the Arc'teryx Incendo.
 The LSD kept us comfortable as we warmed up but as soon as our body had warmed the jacket just couldn't handle the extra moisture produced.
 We weren't exceptionally hot inside the jacket, though the moisture collection proved to be a problem.
-The breathability was on par with the Salomon Agile, both of these pieces seem to have sacrificed venting for more emergency protection from the elements.
+Brooks seems to have sacrificed venting for more emergency protection from the elements.

 Breathability and Venting